mapcrafter/mapcrafter/README.md

 ## How to use the renderer ##

+### Configuration file format ###

+To tell the mapcrafter which maps to render, simple INI-like configuration files are used.
+Here is an exmaple of a configuration file:

+	output_dir = output
+	template_dir = mapcrafter/src/data/template
+	textures_dir = mapcrafter/src/data/textures

+	texture_size = 12

+	[main]
+	name = Main World
+	world = worlds/main
+	rotations = top-left top-right bottom-left bottom-right

+	[creative]
+	name = Creative World
+	world = worlds/creative
+	textures_dir = my/special/textures
+	rotations = top-left bottom-left

+The configuration files consist of `key = value` pairs and sections (in square brackets).
+The sections of the configuration files are the maps to render.
+You can specify for every map a list of rotations.
+All these maps are rendered into one output file.
+Relative paths in the configuration file are relative to the path of the configuration file.

-Here is a list of available command line options:
+Here is a list of available options:

--h [--help]

-This shows a help about the command line options.

--i [--input-dir=] directory

-This is the directory of the Minecraft world to render.
-The directory should contain a directory 'region' with the .mca region files.

--o [--output-dir=] directory
+**These options are relevant for all maps, so you have to put them in the header before the first section starts:**

+`output_dir = <directory>`

 This is the directory, where mapcrafter saves the rendered map.
 Every time you render your map, the renderer copies the template files into this directory and overwrites them, if they already exist.
-The renderer creates an 'index.html' file you can open with your webbrowser.
-If you want to customize this html file, you should do this directly in the template (see template).
+The renderer creates an index.html file you can open with your webbrowser.
+If you want to customize this HTML-File, you should do this directly in the template (see `template_dir`).

---template=directory
+`template_dir = <directory>`

-This is the directory with the web template files (defaults to data/template).
+This is the directory with the web template files.
 The renderer copies all files, which are in this directory, to the output directory and replaces the variables in the index.html file.
 The index.html file is also the file in the output directory you can open with your webbrowser after the rendering.

---textures=directory
+**These options are for the maps.
+You specify them in the sections or you can specify them in the header.
+If you specify them in the header, these options are inherited in the sections if you do not overwrite them:**

+`name = <name>`

+This is a name for the rendered map.
+You will see this name in the interface of the output file, so you can use here an human-readable name.
+Since the name of the section is used for internal representation, the name of section should be unique and you should only use alphanumeric chars.

+`world = <directory>`

+This is the directory of the Minecraft world to render.
+The directory should contain a directory 'region' with the .mca region files.

+`textures_dir = <directory>`

-This is the directory with the Minecraft texture files (defaults to data/textures).
-The renderer works with the Minecraft 1.5 texture files.
+This is the directory with the Minecraft texture files.
+The renderer works with the Minecraft 1.5 texture file format.
 You need here:

 * chest.png
 * enderchest.png
 * largechest.png